sedostheatre/sedos.co.uk/input/shows/2017-priscilla.md

 Based on the Oscar-winning 1994 hit movie, the critically-acclaimed stage musical version of *Priscilla* has played to packed houses all over the world during its journey over the past 10 years.

+**Remembering Jeremy Lewis:** the costumes for *Priscilla Queen of the Desert* were made possible through a grant from the Jeremy Lewis Fund.
+[Find out more about Jeremy and how gifts in wills can benefit Sedos.](https://www.sedos.co.uk/support/support-sedos-in-your-will)

 *Priscilla Queen of the Desert The Musical* was first presented at the Lyric Theatre, Sydney, on 7 October 2006, directed by Simon Phillips.